 So what I mean by that; for instance, next time when you have a team meeting or you are planning a meeting with your business partner consider to have the meeting in Starbucks or schedule a business lunch.

 Do you have people on your team who need to do a lot of commuting?
 Safety first, of course!
 But why not to let these people participate in the meeting on their way to work or back home?

 And there are also other ways to do multitasking during the meetings.
 For instance, you can promote walking meetings.
 We all know that sitting is the new smoking.
 So why don’t you ask your team to take a nice walk together during the next meeting?

-Organize a meeting in gym, at (company’s) sport club, at the golf course or similar.
+Organize a meeting in the gym, at (company’s) sports club, at the golf course or similar.
 We all are busy, busy, and busy.
 Ask your friends how they are doing and the answer that you probably will get is “Busy”!

-There are actually a lot of employers who are organizing different kind of meetings to make their people happy.
-Plum Organics (a well-known baby food manufacturer) is for instance one of them.
-Every Thursday when they have one hour meeting they take out their coloring books and hold a creative-thinking meeting where staff members color, talk, and decompress.
+There are actually a lot of employers who are organizing a different kind of meetings to make their people happy.
+Plum Organics (a well-known baby food manufacturer) is, for instance, one of them.
+Every Thursday when they have one-hour meeting they take out their coloring books and hold a creative-thinking meeting where staff members color, talk, and decompress.
 This meeting has proven to be extremely important to the company’s new product development.
 They have also felt that coloring during meetings helps promote active listening, and are more beneficial than multitasking on something like email.

 How do you prefer to have a meeting?
 Leave your comment, share your story!